piercefreeman/mountaineer/README.md

         self.global_count += payload.count
 ```

-We define a function that accepts a pydantic model, which defines one counter int.
+What good is a counter that doesn't count?
+We define a function that accepts a pydantic model, which defines an int increment.
 When clients provide this number we'll use this to update the global state.

-The important part is the `@sideeffect`.
+The important part here is the `@sideeffect`.
 This decorator indicates that we want the frontend to refresh its data, since after we update the global count on the server the client state will be newly outdated.

 Filzl detects the presence of this sideeffect function and analyzes its signature.
 It then exposes this to the frontend as a normal async function.